GoogleChrome/web.dev/src/site/content/en/media/media-experience/index.md

 The [media](/media/) section of this website will help you achieve these technical requirements.
 Don't worry if these concepts are still a bit abstract.
 We'll explain them progressively throughout all the articles.
-First looking at the concepts, then learning how to use them, and finally the practical application of using them on the web.
+In the first section you will learn about the basic concepts of media, then how to add media to the web in the second section, and in the final section the practical applications, with some advanced techniques, of using media on the web.

 ## Displaying video on the web